mvac7/SDCC_PT3player_Lib/README.md

 ## History of versions:
+- 1.2 (04/01/2021)>assignment of frequency table memory address to NoteTable (#2)
-- 1.1 (28/05/2019) <current version> Adaptation to SDCC of asMSX version by SapphiRe.
+- 1.1 (28/05/2019) Adaptation to SDCC of asMSX version by SapphiRe.
 - 1.0 (21/10/2016) Adaptation to SDCC of the ROM version by Kun.